datanav/docs/terms.rst

-The Customer may cancel the Services or individual sub-services and thereby cancel the entire subscription for SESAM's Service using the Customer's account tool with applicable notice

-period.
-The cancellation takes effect from the start of the first month after end of the notice period.
-If a minimum term has been agreed for some of the Services, the termination takes effect after the expiration of such minimum term.
+The Customer may cancel the Services or individual sub-services and thereby cancel the entire subscription for SESAM's Service using the Customer's account tool with applicable notice period.
+The cancellation takes effect from the start of the first month after the end of the notice period.

 For non-paying Customers SESAM has the right to suspend or terminate access to all or any part of the Service at any time, with or without